ropensci/mcbette/paper.md

 ``mcbette`` is an R package that helps to pick the 'best' model.
 The 'best', in this context, is the model that is 'simple enough, but not simpler'.
-In more precise term, ``mcbette`` does a model comparison (hence the `mc`) between multiple suggested evolutionary models and shows which one is best.
-The winner of this comparison is assumed to result in the best phylogenies, with the same definition of 'best'.
+In more precise term, ``mcbette`` does a model comparison (hence the `mc` in its name) between multiple suggested evolutionary models and shows which one is best.
+The winner of this comparison is assumed to result in the best phylogenies (with the same definition of 'best').

 To go into more detail: ``mcbette`` estimates the marginal likelihood of an evolutionary model, from a given alignment.
 The marginal likelihood, also called 'evidence', is a measure of probability that the evolutionary model will result in the given alignment.
-Marginal likelihoods can be compared directly across models, as they have the same unit, regardless of the complexity of the evolutionary model.
+Marginal likelihoods can be compared directly across models, as they have the same unit (that is, unitless), regardless of the complexity of the evolutionary model.
 Additionally, the marginal likelihood of models with more parameters are in a natural way penalized for being complex.
 In other words: the highest marginal likelihood will be found for models that are justifiably complex, instead of the model that has the